jhou98/BasicDjangoApp/README.md

 - Afterwards, if you connected everything correctly, you should be able to see the new data in both your MySQL connector and your Django admin page on localhost:8000/admin
 <br>[Back to Top](#Basic-Django-App)

-## Graphs
+## Charts
-- This section will go over how to create a graph using Chart.js
+- This section will go over how to create a graph/chart using Chart.js
 - This section assumes you have a base template called `base.html` which your other HTML templates extend using `{% extends 'base.html' %}` and `controller.py` file for working with the data
 - For this section, we will be using the the __powerData__ model that we went over in part 3 under the __graphs app__
 ### Getting Data in JSON format